tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 console.log(response);
 ```

-Logging responses to the console is one of the most useful ways to test whether an API response is working (it's also helpful for debugging or troubleshooting your code).
-The console collapses each object inside its own expandable section.
-This allows you to inspect the payload.
+Logging responses to the console can be a useful way to test whether an API response is working (it's also helpful for debugging or troubleshooting your code).
+The console collapses each object inside an expandable section.
+You can inspect the payload in the console to see if contains the values you expect (without printing values to the page).

 {% include random_ad.html %}